gg2001/cryptozombies/README.md

 # CryptoZombies

-CryptoZombies smart contracts setup in a truffle project.
+The smart contracts from the [CryptoZombies](https://cryptozombies.io/) tutorial setup in a [Truffle](https://www.trufflesuite.com/truffle) project.
+I've updated some of the contracts to the latest Solidity syntax.

 ## Installation

-Make sure truffle is globally installed.
-You will also need an Ethereum mnemonic key funded with ETH and an Infura API key.
+Make sure [Truffle](https://www.trufflesuite.com/truffle) is globally installed (`npm install truffle -g`).
+You will also need an Ethereum mnemonic key funded with some ETH and an [Infura](https://infura.io/) API key.

 Put the Infura API key in `.env` like this: